Creator Questions: Getting started

 Nothing!
 It's completely free and available to all projects that are successfully funded.
 Use it to shed a light on the unique creative process that comes along with completing your project, and when you're done, share your creation with the world!

-If your project is successfully funded, the funds are debited directly from backers' cards.
-There is a 14-day window for collecting and processing pledges.
+Congrats!
+After your project ends successfully, funds pledged are debited directly from backers’ cards.
+There is a 14-day window following your project's deadline for collecting and processing pledges.
 Once the 14-day window has passed, funds will automatically be transferred directly to your bank account.
 Please allow a bit of time for this transfer to take place; it can take an additional few days depending on the bank involved.

-Yes.
+Yes, of course!
 You can always try again and relaunch with a new goal, whenever you're ready.
-You’ll need to set your project up from scratch, but it can be essentially identical if you choose.

-Just click on the green “Start a project” button and start building.
-Your original project is always available for reference, so feel free to copy/paste any content that hasn't changed.
+Once you’re ready, just click on the green "Start a project” button and start building.
+Your original project is always available for reference, so feel free to copy and paste any content that hasn't changed.

 Creators who are honest and transparent will find backers to be far more forgiving.
 We’ve all felt the urge to avoid things when we feel bad about them, but leaving backers in the dark makes them assume the worst.
 It not only reflects badly on the project, it’s disrespectful to the support that community has given and to other Kickstarter creators.
 Regular communication is a must.

-Kickstarter doesn't have a browse area for projects whose funding was unsuccessful, however unsuccessfully funded projects are accessible through Kickstarter's search and the profile pages of the project's creator and backers.
+Kickstarter doesn't have a browse area for projects that didn't meet their goal.
+However, unsuccessfully funded projects are accessible through Kickstarter's search engine and the profile pages of the project's creator and backers.
 When users click on a creator's profile they can see all of the creator's past projects — successfully and unsuccessfully funded.

-In terms of external search (Google, Bing, etc.), Kickstarter de-indexes projects whose funding was unsuccessful.
+In terms of external search engines (Google, Bing, etc.), Kickstarter de-indexes projects whose funding was unsuccessful.
 This means that unsuccessfully funded projects shouldn't show up in those search results.
-This was implemented after receiving many requests from former project creators who were finding their unsuccessfully funded projects ranking extremely high — in some cases as the #1 result — in Google searches for their name.

 If your project isn't successfully funded, you're welcome to relaunch whenever you're ready.
 You'll also maintain access to your dashboard, and be able to post updates and send messages to your backers.
 If you do relaunch, remember to let them know!